jakeleyhr/WormTagDB/README.md

 The CRISPR guide and primer designs were generated using a computational pipeline:
 - **Pipeline Repository**: [CRISPR Guide and Primer Design Pipeline for C. elegans](https://github.com/jakeleyhr/CRISPR-Guide-and-Primer-Design-Pipeline-for-C.-elegans)
+The pipeline and WormTagDB are described in this manuscript:
-- **Manuscript**: Leyhr, J. et al. (2025) WormTagDB: Systematic Survey of Endogenously Tagged Proteins in C. elegans and a Roadmap Towards the Tagged Proteome. *Submitted*.
+- **Manuscript**: Leyhr, J. et al. (2025) WormTagDB: A Systematic Survey of Endogenously Tagged Proteins in C. elegans and Roadmap Towards the Tagged Proteome. *Submitted*.

 ## Installation & Usage